Ariel-cano/angular-property-booking-app/README.md

-# Angular Vacation Management App
+# Angular Property Booking App

 This project is a Real Estate Booking Application built using Angular, Bootstrap.
 The application provides an ERP-based approach to managing real estate properties, bookings, and user interactions.
 It includes a dashboard and property management pages for efficient handling of real estate data.